 Students are held to the expectations outlined in the LSA Community Standards of Academic Integrity when seeking any accommodation due to absence.

-Within reason, an instructor may provide appropriate accommodation to the student for missed work, providing such accommodation does not place unreasonable burden on the instructor or fundamentally alter the integrity of the course.
-When the absence coincides with an exam or other assignment due date, the options to make up that missed work may be limited and will be determined by the instructor within the boundaries of the respective class.
+Within reason, an instructor should provide appropriate arrangements to the student for missed work, providing such accommodations does not place unreasonable burden on the instructor or fundamentally alter the integrity of the course.
+When the absence coincides with an exam or other assignment due date, the options to make up that missed work may be limited and will be determined by the instructor within the boundaries of the course.

 It is the policy of the University of Michigan to make every reasonable effort to allow members of the University community to observe their religious holidays without academic penalty.
 Absence from classes or examinations for religious reasons does not relieve students from responsibility for any part of the course work required during the period of absence.
 Students who expect to miss classes as a consequence of their religious observance shall be provided with a reasonable alternative opportunity to make-up missed academic work.
 It is the obligation of students to provide faculty with reasonable notice of the dates on which they will be absent.
 When the absence coincides with an exam or other assignment due date, the options to make up that missed work may be limited and will be determined by the instructor within the boundaries of the respective class.

 Letter from Provost Martha Pollack regarding Students Representing the University in an Official Capacity Off-Campus